 Female rats are affected just as strongly, if not worse.
 THEY GET PCOS.
-Not only do they present with cystic ovaries, but they have increased testosterone and estrogen levels, and also decreased progesterone.
-Recall that progesterone is THE crucial hormone for menstruation.
-They also have lowered fertility and higher BMIs than non-exposed rats.
+They has cystic ovaries, increased estrogen and testosterone levels, and decreased progesterone.
+Progesterone is absolutely crucial for a healthy menstrual cycle.

-Moreover, women with PCOS, both lean and overweight women, have 40 percent higher levels of BPA in their blood than those without.
+Similar resuts have been reported in human females.
+Women with PCOS, both lean and overweight women, have 40 percent higher levels of BPA in their blood than those without.
 Notably, the levels are even more markedly increased in thin women with PCOS.
 In thin women, PCOS patients had 1.6 times ordinary BPA levels, and in overweight women the ratio was just 1.3.
-Some researchers speculate that this is because BPA is being stored in fat cells, while other posit that BPA causes brain-related hormone signaling dysfunction, which could explain why thin people end up having PCOS at all.
-The question of causation rather than just correlation remains, however: does BPA cause increased testosterone levels or do increased testosterone levels inhibits the body’s ability to clear BPA out of its system?
-The research is inconclusive.
+Some researchers speculate that this is because BPA is being stored in fat cells, while other posit that BPA causes brain-related hormone signaling dysfunction, which could explain why so many people end up having PCOS at all.

 Hard plastics, the polycarbonate plastics such as #7, are worse than soft plastics.
 Plastics 1, 2, and 4 seem to be BPA free.
-Heated plastics leach at much higher rates than cold ones (such that buying frozen vegetables is not as scary as one might originally imagine.)
-However, just because a plastic is free of BPA does not mean it is free of estrogenic activity.
-All plastics have EA–Estrogenic Activity–just from different chemicals and in different amounts, with not any of them yet measured significantly.
-Finally, research has shown that BPA gets into bodies in even higher doses from eating out of aluminum cans than out of plastic.
+Heated plastics leach at much higher rates than cold ones.
+Research has shown that BPA gets into bodies in even higher doses from eating out of aluminum cans than out of plastic.
 Cans are lined with BPA on the inside, so virtually everything eaten out of a can is swimming in BPA.
-Here’s a list of consumer tips if you’re interested.
+Here’s a list of consumer tips.

 If LH, FSH, TSH, or Gonadotropin Releasing Hormone levels are significantly impaired, and if all other causes have been ruled, this is an indicator that an MRI should be performed.

-2) Soy and phytoestrogens.
-Soy is a phytoestrogen.
+-Soy, flax and other phytoestrogens.
 Phytoestrogens resemble– but are not chemically the same as–estrogen in the body.
 This leads to confusion in the endocrine system (and, significantly, breast cancer.)
 Remarkably, soy may play a greater role in endocrine disruption than BPA.

-5) Factory farmed meat is injected with Bovine Growth Hormone, which can increase insulin-like growth factor 1 in humans.
-This is bad.
-Other hormones such as estrogen and testosterone are approved by the FDA for injection into the animals via an earpiece each animal is implanted with at birth.
-The FDA claims that even with supplementation the animal’s hormonal profile falls within normal ranges, but I’m skeptical.
-As a personal example, aside from noticing that my acne gets worse whenever I eat meat, chicken, or any other farmed animal (not fish), I also noticed that while in Taiwan I rarely got new cysts, except for one day I ate hamburger meat from Costco.
+– Factory farmed meat.
+Conventional meat is injected with Bovine Growth Hormone, which can increase insulin-like growth factor 1 in humans.
+Perhaps worse, other hormones such as estrogen and testosterone are approved by the FDA for injection into the animals via an earpiece each animal is implanted with at birth.
+The FDA claims that even with supplementation the animal’s hormonal profile falls within normal ranges, but I remain skeptical.